CDC Melbourne: History

+2009–2014

 In February 2009, ComfortDelGro Cabcharge acquired Kefford Corporation including the Eastrans and Westrans operations in eastern and western Melbourne respectively.
 At the time of its acquisition by CDC in 2009, Kefford was the fourth-largest bus operator in Victoria with a 16% market share, and with a fleet of 328 buses and six depots.
 The Eastrans and Westrans brands were retained following the acquisition.

 In July 2011, Eastrans commenced route 601 as a high frequency shuttle between Huntingdale station and Monash University.
 In July 2013, CDC acquired the route operations of Driver Group with five routes (routes 612 and 623 - 626) and 42 buses, and integrated into the Eastrans brand.

+2014–2024

 In October 2014, Eastrans and Westrans were combined and rebranded as CDC Melbourne.

 In December 2017, the Wyndham depot was opened in the suburb of Truganina, replacing the Altona and Werribee depots which were subsequently closed.
 The head office of CDC Victoria and the Operations and Customer Centre (OCC) were also moved from Altona and Sunshine respectively into the new depot.

 In May 2018, Tullamarine Bus Lines was acquired by ComfortDelGro Australia with 34 buses.
 It was rebranded CDC Tullamarine and integrated into CDC Melbourne on 17 August 2018.

 CDC Melbourne initially signed a ten-year performance-based contract with the Victorian government in April 2018, due to commence on 1 July 2018.
 However, in June 2018, the government offered a seven-year contract to all Melbourne bus operators, with no end-of-term access to staff, depots, fleet and intellectual property.
 This meant that under this contract, operators are not obliged to transfer any of their assets to the government.
 CDC Melbourne (including Tullamarine Bus Lines) successfully negotiated with the government and secured a seven-year contracts for its Melbourne metropolitan bus services, which commenced on 1 August 2018.

+2024–present

+In September 2024, it was announced that CDC Melbourne were successfully awarded ten-year contracts, due to commence on 1 July 2025.
+CDC Melbourne retained all of its existing routes, and would also gain routes from other operators such as Ryan Brothers Bus Service (all routes), Dysons (some routes) and Dom Sita's Kastoria Bus Lines and Broadmeadows Bus Service (all routes).
+As part of an agreement with Kastoria and Broadmeadows, the latter operators would also transfer their fleet, depot and staff to CDC, in addition to their routes.
+However, CDC was impacted by driver industrial action on 1 July 2025, CDC operations did not commence on some of these routes until the following day, 2 July 2025.
+Many of CDC's retained routes also did not run that day, or otherwise to a Sunday timetable (1 July was a Tuesday).

+Franchises

+Since July 2025, CDC Melbourne's services can be categorised based on its three subsidiaries and bus franchise contracts:

 Depots

-CDC Melbourne operates from four depots, whose names may differ from the suburbs they are located in:
+CDC Melbourne operates from five depots: